cirruslabs/cirrus-ci-docs/docs/faq.md

 Here are a few examples of such questionable activities we've seen so far:

-* Use Cirrus CI as a powerhouse for arbitrary CPU-intensive calculations including crypto mining.
+* Use Cirrus CI as a powerhouse for arbitrary CPU-intensive calculations (including crypto mining).
 * Use Cirrus CI to download a pirated movie, re-encode it, upload as a Cirrus artifact and distribute it.
 * Use Cirrus CI distributed infrastructure to emulate user activity on a variety of websites to trick advertisers.